GamepadSquire

 Location and Requirements

-Instead of mobility equipment, The Outer Worlds uses companion abilities and environmental interactions to access hard-to-reach areas.
-Players can use environmental objects like crates, ledges, and terrain features to reach elevated areas without special mobility equipment.
+In addition to mobility equipment, The Outer Worlds uses companion abilities and environmental interactions to access hard-to-reach areas.
+Players can use environmental objects like crates, ledges, and terrain features to reach elevated areas.

 • Master standard jumping through practice and timing for maximum distance